 1982 Sturgeon et al.

 The common local cephalopod genus, Metacoceras, lists twenty-seven genera on Fossilworks, inside of the Paleobiology Database.
 But for whatever reason, M. clinocostatum is not listed as one of the genera in the database.
 It was clearly defined as a new species by Sturgeon et al. in a research article published in November of 1982, ahead of the publication of Pennsylvanian Cephalopods of Ohio.
-The new species was based on Metacoceras perelegans.
+The authors used Metacoceras perelegans as a basis for their new species.
 The type locality is the Brush Creek Member (1979) in Ohio.
 There is no specific geographic location given.
 Its name comes from two Latin words, clino, which means included, and coctatus, which means ribbed.

 Photos of Metacoceras clinocostatum, CG-0169

-This specimen was recovered from naturally chemical-altered limestone.
+I recovered this specimen from naturally chemical-altered limestone.
 This type of matrix is soft and readily preserves intricate details.
 After needing identification for quite some time, it is the first declared specimen in the catalog of M. clinocostatum.
-The ID is based on reported populations of specimens in the publication “Pennsylvanian Cephalopods of Ohio”, where 114 specimens were reported from the Brush Creek limestone.
+I based my identification on reported populations of specimens in the publication “Pennsylvanian Cephalopods of Ohio”, where the authors reported 114 specimens from the Brush Creek limestone.
 In reading the description, I found that the largest diameter paratype specimen was only 25 mm in diameter.
 Scale marks in the photo are 0.5 mm each.
 The specimen consists of 2/5 of a whorl.
 The umbilical depression is also sharply visible.

 Photos of Metacoceras clinocostatum, CG-0170

 This is a specimen recovered from the Pine creek limestone.
 The specimen has 3-6 visible ribs on the flank.
 It consists of 1/2 of a whorl.
 There appears to be some shell material left.
 There is a well-defined umbilical shoulder.
-Specimen feels heavy, may be embedded in an ironstone concretion.
+The specimen feels heavy and is likely embedded in an ironstone concretion.

 References